cwood89/RPS_functions_CW/README.md

 ## How to play

-Go to "url" and click on what hand you want to play, it's that simple.
+Go [here](https://cwood89.github.io/RPS_functions_CW/) and click on what hand you want to play, it's that simple.